 - WeChat has its own payment system which is incredibly convenient and popular.

-E-reputation in China
+E-reputation crucial to sell Kitchen Appliances in China

 It is not a fast and easy task for a foreign kitchen appliances brand to penetrate the Chinese market (and not even to get followers on WeChat) for the following reasons: